 Set #3 – Kettlebell Swings (45 Lbs.)

-There’s only 10 pounds difference but it’s like day and night when using my 45 lb. kettlebell versus my 35 lb. kettlebell.
+There are only 10 pounds difference but it’s like day and night when using my 45 lb. kettlebell versus my 35 lb. kettlebell.
 Look closely and you’ll see that they are constructed differently as well.
 The lighter kettlebell is made from cast-iron and features a smaller handle.
 The 45 lb. kettlebell is referred to as competition style and is composed of steel with a wider handle.
 Unlike cast-iron kettlebells, the size of a competition kettlebell remains uniform no matter how heavy or light.

 It was absolutely more of a challenge to complete this set of kettlebell swings than the previous set of swings.
 The heavier a kettlebell is the less likely you can cheat your way through doing reps.
-What I mean by that is not using precise technique or having proper form.
+What I mean by that is not using precise techniques or having proper form.
 There was a time when I relied on using my arms as the generating force to swing a kettlebell.
 I quickly learned that this wasn’t the correct technique after progressing through heavier weights!

 45 Lb.
 Kettlebell Swing Results